-I’ve tried a few different recipes for baked beans in the past.
-They were all disappointing – mainly, they had no flavor.
-Another gripe that I had – so many traditional recipes for baked beans go in the oven.
-Sure, they are baked beans, and that’s fine and all, but baked beans are almost always made in the summer, the absolute last time when you want to run the oven for several hours.
+I've tried a few different recipes for baked beans in the past before coming across this recipe for Slow Cooker Baked Beans.
+The other recipes I tried were all disappointing - mainly, they had no flavor.
+Another gripe that I had - so many traditional recipes for baked beans go in the oven.
+Sure, they are baked beans, and that's fine and all, but baked beans are almost always made in the summer, the absolute last time when you want to run the oven for several hours.

 Two years ago I looked for a recipe that went in a slow cooker instead of the oven, to make it friendlier for summer cooking.
 Since it went into a slow cooker, it didn't make sense to start with precooked cans of beans (another thing that irked me - why cook something precooked for 2-3 hours?!), so I tried to find one that took dried.